opendp/opendp/docs/source/api/user-guide/measurements/thresholded-noise-mechanisms.rst

 specific bit-depths by explicitly specifying ``"f32"`` instead of ``"float"``, or ``"i64"`` instead of ``"int"``.

-More information on acceptable data types can be found in the `Typing section of the User Guide <../utilities/typing.rst>`__.
+More information on acceptable data types can be found in the :doc:`Typing section of the User Guide <../utilities/typing>`.

 Desideratum: Floating-Point Granularity
 ---------------------------------------

-Quoting from `Additive Noise Mechanisms <additive-noise-mechanisms.html#Desideratum:-Floating-Point-Granularity>`__:
+Quoting from :doc:`Additive Noise Mechanisms <additive-noise-mechanisms>`:

     The “continuous” Laplace and Gaussian measurements convert their float values to a rational representation, and then add integer noise to the